DavJesse/Text-Autocorrection-with-Go/README.md

-# Go-Reloaded
+# autocorrect-with-go
 Welcome!

-Go-Reloaded is a simple auto-correction tool that can manipulate text in acoordance to common grammar rules.
-Go-Reloaded's features include (but not limited to) capitalization, transforming text between uppercase and lowercase, and transforming hexadecimal or binary repesentations to decimal digits.
+Autocorrect-with-go is a simple auto-correction tool that can manipulate text in acoordance to common grammar rules.
+Autocorrect-with-go 's features include (but not limited to) capitalization, transforming text between uppercase and lowercase, and transforming hexadecimal or binary repesentations to decimal digits.
 That said, there are a few rules to follow to reap the benefits of these features.

 ## Features
 <b> Replace Hexadecimal Numbers: </b> Replace every instance of (hex) with the decimal equivalent of the preceding hexadecimal number.